ryssroad/AutoML/README.md

 ## Current Focus

-Currently running on Bittensor netuid (coming soon) (100 testnet), we're starting with a loss function search where miners are incentivesed to find better loss functions for a neural networks.
+Currently running on Bittensor netuid (coming soon) (100 testnet), we're starting with a loss function search where rovers are incentivesed to find better loss functions for a neural networks.

 The search for effective loss functions is a critical aspect of advancing deep learning.
 Loss functions play a pivotal role in guiding the training process of complex models, such as neural networks, by quantifying the difference between predicted outputs and actual targets.
 An optimal loss function can significantly enhance a model's ability to learn from large and intricate datasets, improve convergence rates, and ultimately lead to better generalization on unseen data.
 As deep learning applications grow increasingly sophisticated, the need for customized loss functions tailored to specific tasks—such as image classification, natural language processing, or generative modeling—becomes more pronounced.